 Working Process:

-2. CSS: Provides styling to center the content, make the text readable, and the button interactive.
+for displaying the quote and a button for generating a new quote. - CSS: Provides styling to center the content, make the text readable, and the button interactive.

-3. JavaScript:
+- JavaScript:

-• When the button with id “quoteButton” is clicked, an event listener triggers a function.
+“quoteButton” is clicked, an event listener triggers a function. - This function randomly selects a quote from the

 Day 2: Digital Clock